Alpine Springbeauty (Claytonia megarhiza), High Wallowas [click photo for next . . . ]

 An intense passion for awakening—one at a time,

-all the above qualities in the young,
+and all at once—all the above qualities in the young,

 or younger than you.